Skip to main content

 What is SPRT?

-One of the nice things about SPRT is that this Likelihood Ratio largely corresponds to how humans like to think.
-You can now report a result like "With an LR of 10.0, it's 10 times more likely that the feature improved our primary metric than left it unchanged."
+One of the nice things about SPRT is that this Likelihood Ratio is similar to how most people think about comparing options.
+Rather than reporting P-values and Significance levels, you can now report a result like "With an LR of 3.5, it's 3.5x more likely that the feature worked."

 Why SPRT?

-- Definitive Outcomes: SPRT enables you to confidently accept either the null or alternative hypothesis, rather than just “rejecting the null.”
+• Clear Outcomes: SPRT enables you to confidently accept either the Null or Alternative hypothesis, rather than just “rejecting the null.”

 How to Use SPRT in Statsig